JetBrains/teamcity-documentation/topics/how-to.md

 </td></tr></table>

 PostgreSQL: We recommend using version 9.2\+, which has a lot of query optimization features.
-Also see the information on the write\-ahead\-log (WAL) in [the PostgreSQL documentation](http://www.postgresql.org/docs/9.2/static/wal-internals.html)
+Also see the information on the write\-ahead\-log (WAL) in the [PostgreSQL documentation](http://www.postgresql.org/docs/9.2/static/wal-internals.html)

 Oracle: it is recommended to keep statistics on: all automatically gathered statistics should be enabled (since Oracle 10.0, this is the default set\-up).
 Also see the information on redo log files in the [Oracle documentation](https://docs.oracle.com/cd/B14117_01/server.101/b10752/iodesign.htm#26022).

 MS SQL Server: it is NOT recommended to use the jTDS driver: it does not work with `nchar/nvarchar`, and to preserve unicode streams it may cause queries to take a long time and consume a lot of IO.
 Also see the information on redo log in the [Microsoft Knowledge base](https://support.microsoft.com/kb/2033523).
-If you use jTDS, please [migrate](setting-up-an-external-database.md).
+If you use jTDS, please [migrate](setting-up-an-external-database.md#jTDS+driver).

 MySQL: the query optimizer might be inefficient: some queries may get a wrong execution plan causing them to take a long time and consume huge IO.

 ## Estimate the Number of Required Build Agents

-There are no precise data and the number of required build agents depends a lot on the server usage pattern, type of builds, team size, commitment of the team to CI process, etc.The best way is to start with the default 3 agents and see how that plays with the projects configured, then estimate further based on that.
+There are no precise data and the number of required build agents depends a lot on the server usage pattern, type of builds, team size, commitment of the team to CI process, etc.
+The best way is to start with the default 3 agents and see how that plays with the projects configured, then estimate further based on that.

 You might want to increase the number of agents when you see:
 * builds waiting for an idle agent in the build queue;